 ▪ HOME @Arlington with Sushmita Mazumdar

-Arlington-based artist Sushmita Mazumdar will be conducting a book making project across the County throughout the summer and fall.
-Participants will create an origami-style book that encourages them to think about and respond to the bigger idea of home, which includes public art and public spaces.
-The books were displayed in the lobby of Courthouse Plaza (2100 Clarendon Boulevard) through January 2018, creating colorful city blocks where the art, stories, likes and hopes of Arlingtonians from all over the County come together.
-Stop by and create a book at the following locations and dates:
+Arlington-based artist Sushmita Mazumdar conducted a book making project across the County throughout the summer and fall of 2017.
+Participants created an origami-style book that encouraged them to think about and respond to the bigger idea of home, which includes public art and public spaces.
+The books were displayed in the lobby of Bozman Government Center through January 2018, creating colorful city blocks where the art, stories, likes and hopes of Arlingtonians from all over the County came together.
+Activations were as follows:

 -Thursday, June 29, 3:00 p.m. to 7:00 p.m. – FRESHFARM Ballston Market (901 N Taylor St)